Mediation

 When should you contact us?

-Because a mediator has to be independent, we cannot be appointed as a mediator if you have contacted as an individual in connection with your dispute.
+If you and the other parties involved in the dispute agree to mediation in principle, you can contact us on a joint basis.
+Note that because a mediator has to be independent, we cannot be appointed as a mediator if you’ve contacted us as an individual in connection with your dispute.

 We'll call you...